First Time Buyer Interest Only Mortgages

 It’s possible, but it’s not easy as there are only a handful of lenders offering them.

 Many providers are reluctant to approve this type of loan due to concerns about repayment vehicles failing to produce the amount required to clear the balance when due.
-For this reason interest-only is seen as a higher risk method than repayment.
-This also means eligibility criteria is stricter.
+For this reason, interest-only is seen as a higher-risk method than repayment.
+This also means eligibility criteria are stricter.

 Are they a good idea for first-time buyers?

-That very much depends on individual circumstances but they are definitely an avenue worth exploring.
-An interest-only mortgage can often get you on the property ladder with a view to switching onto repayment terms when you are in a stronger financial position.
+That very much depends on individual circumstances but they are an avenue worth exploring.
+An interest-only mortgage can often get you on the property ladder to switch onto repayment terms when you are in a stronger financial position.

 If, for example, you have inherited a sum of money that will amount to a substantial deposit, but you’re worried about committing to a repayment mortgage due to the monthly cost or rising interest rates, interest-only could be the solution.